-There are currently more than 850,000 people living with dementia in the UK.
+Background of our WISHH Charity Campaign: There are currently more than 850,000 people living with dementia in the UK.
 The number of people being diagnosed with dementia is growing, and it’s anticipated there will be one million people living with the condition by 2025.

 Going into hospital can be a very frightening and disorienting time for people with dementia, but there’s lots that can be done to make their stay easier to manage, such as making the environment as calm as possible.
 Improving patients’ surroundings can also make a big difference to their comfort, as well as helping sleep patterns and encouraging appetite.
-That is why the WISHH Charity has adopted this project as its first appeal.